center-key/rev-web-assets/README.md

    destPath:        string | null,   //folder and filename of the target asset
    usedIn:          string[] | null, //files that references the asset
-   references:      number | null,   //number of times the asset is referenced };
+   references:      number | null,   //number of times the asset is referenced
+   skipped:         boolean,         //asset file is configured to not be hashed };
 ```
 Example: